ClarkHobbie/common/README.md

 # Introduction

 Commons is a library about providing a convenient way of performing common tasks.
-For example, proving a Bag data structure.
+For example, providing a Bag data structure.

 # Details